dsolimando/elemento/store.md

 - Keep async data fetching in one place
 - Provide a single source of truth with a small, predictable API

-Elemento uses signals under the hood, so any component reading from the store will re-render automatically when the store changes.
+Elemento uses signals powered by [Preact Signals Core](https://github.com/preactjs/signals) under the hood, so any component reading from the store will re-render automatically when the store changes.

 ---